-Welcome to the Active Wild Online Zoo, a ‘virtual zoo’ for kids (and adults!).
-Discover amazing animals from all over the world … without leaving your home!
+Welcome to the Active Wild Online Zoo, a virtual zoo for kids (& adults).
+Discover amazing animals from all over the world without leaving your home!

 - View incredible animal pictures and videos;